xying21/ckb_sdk/docs/gosdk/quickstart.md

 id: quickstart
 title: ckb-sdk-go
 ---
-This guide walk you through setting up a **Go** project to develop DApps with ckb-sdk-go.
+This guide will walk you through setting up a Go project to develop DApps with ckb-sdk-go.
 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.

 ## System Requirements